Coronavirus Youth Design Challenge

 - Plus the opportunity to be featured on our website and in our top ideas media campaign!

-Winners will be announced here on May 6th.
-Judges decision is final!
+Winners will be announced here on the 26th of June.
+The judges decision is final!

 This challenge is simple: